Theoden-bernard/My_blockchain/unit_test/positif_atoi/README.md

-# My Atoi
+# Positif Atoi

 ## 📝 Description :
-#### My Atoi is a function who converted a array in to integer. it can take only positive numbers.
+#### Positif Atoi is a function who converted a array in to integer. it only can return positive numbers.
 ---
 ## Parameters :
 - str: The string that must be converted to an integer.